srest2021/atclean/README.md

 This script allows you to generate a summary PDF file of diagnostic plots based on existing cleaned and/or averaged light curves.

-To instead generate this summary PDF file while running the cleaning script, add `-p` to your `clean.py` command.
-An example is available [here](#example-command-plot).
+To instead generate this summary PDF file while running the cleaning script, add `--plot` to your `clean.py` command.

 #### Arguments
 Arguments will override default config file settings if specified.